Riding a Bike in almost any Weather¶

 I have pedals which have two sides, one is Shimano SPD, the other is just a flat pedal.
 This way I can take normal shoes to work and back.
 For longer rides I still can benefit from the SPD system.

-The Kimon and Tonale are waterproof with a membrane.
+The latter two are waterproof with a membrane.
 This is very nice because you can submerge the whole shoe in water without your foot getting wet.
 But in medium weather, the Kimon do not breathe enough.
 So I would probably not buy them again and get a similar model without a membrane.

-With all shoes I can use the Vaude shoe covers, these are completely water proof and work well, especially in combination with the rain pants.
+With all shoes I can use shoe covers these are completely water proof and work well, especially in combination with the rain pants.
 The drawback compared to actual waterproof shoes is that you cannot step through puddles.